phat2k4/homebridge-nodemculock/README.md

       ]
     }

-This plugin supports locks controlled by any custom HTTP endpoint via GET (to get state, either "locked" or "unlocked"), and POST (to set new state, same two values).
+This plugin based on volca/homebridge-esplock but I have disabled autolock funtion, supports locks controlled by any custom HTTP endpoint via GET (to get state, either "locked" or "unlocked"), and POST (to set new state, same two values).
 The "lock-id", "username" and "password" parameters are passed along to "url" in each GET request.
 The same parameters plus "state" are passed along to "url" in each POST request.

 See [Siri HomeKit Controlled ESP8266 Lock](https://blog.aprbrother.com/p/710)